Keykeeper17/Weather-App/README.md

 # Weather App
- A website that uses a weather API to get the searched city's weather.
+ A website that uses a weather API to get the searched city's weatherby name.

 # Project Complete: ✅